VipulRamtekkar/vipulramtekkar.github.io/index.md

 Welcome to my little corner of the internet.

-My name is Vipul Ramtekkar, and I am a senior undergraduate student pursuing Chemical Engineering, along with a minor in Computer Science & Engineering, at the [Indian Institute of Technology Bombay](http://www.iitb.ac.in/).
+My name is Vipul Ramtekkar, and I am currently working as a Computer Vision Engineer at Honda R&D Japan.
+I received my undergraduate degree from [IIT Bombay](http://www.iitb.ac.in/).

 To get an insight into my professional life so far, you can have a look at my [curriculum vitae]({{ site.url }}/assets/CV.pdf) and [projects]({{ site.url }}/projects).